 However, despite moose being very unsurprising, you might be a little more shocked to hear that Canadians eat the heart of the moose, but waste not want not as they say.

-Eating the animal hearts isn’t even that unusual, if you read the recent Travel Food Atlas recipe for Peruvian cow heart skewers you’re probably not surprised by anything anymore.
+Eating the animal hearts isn’t even that unusual, if you read our recent recipe for Peruvian cow heart skewers you’re probably not surprised by anything anymore.

 This stuffed moose heart recipe is made by stuffing with sage & roasting the heart meat in the oven & it’s actually very delicious!
 Check out the recipe.